shimakaze09/MyECS/README.md

 # MyECS

-My Entity-Component-System
+A custom Entity-Component-System framework for game development.

-## concept
+## Concepts

-- `System`: function, needs to be associated with an ID (string)
+- **System**: Functions that are identified by a unique string ID
-- `Job`: parameterless executable function obtained after preparing data for the system, internally parallel or serial
+- **Job**: Parameter-less executable functions created after preparing data for a system, which can run either in parallel or sequentially
-- `Schedule`: stores all tasks and the constraints between tasks.
-After completing all declarations, a large task can be assembled
+- **Schedule**: Stores all jobs and their dependency relationships; once all declarations are complete, it can be assembled into a comprehensive task
-- `ScheduleRegistrar`: users use it to register the system of the frame
+- **ScheduleRegistrar**: Interface through which users register systems for the current frame